 1. Flash Cards

 The flashcards containing colorful pictures and letters give an engaging tool for kids to associate the letter with their respective sounds and meaning.
 Early phonics skills acquired by way of combining letter sounds and cards may stay retained in the kids’ minds for a long.

-Practicing the letter sounds daily or regularly incite quick concept recall and make the kids confident of their phonic skills.
+Practicing the letter sounds daily or regularly incites quick concept recall and makes the kids confident in their phonic skills.
 These flashcards are offering support for learning long and short vowel sounds.
 The portability allows you to carry them along and keep kids engaged in learning wherever you want.

 2. Reading Blocks